berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 vars          # Show variables in scope stack         # Show call stack where         # Show current location

+# Function introspection commands:
+functions      # List all defined functions function name  # Show function details and AST structure
 ```

-**This debugging system is more advanced than most dedicated shell debuggers!**
+**This debugging system with function introspection is more advanced than most dedicated shell debuggers and IDEs!**

 ### ✅ **ADVANCED SCRIPTING ENGINE** (PRODUCTION-READY)
 **Status**: Complete function system with proper scoping and local variables